meyer28j/meyer28j.github.io/README.md

 Some content still does not match the wireframes as many of the content was shuffled around when moving everything to one page.

+### Browser Testing

+This webpage was tested on:
+1. Firefox
+2. Brave (Chromium)

+No issues were seen.

 ## Assignment 2 Changes

 1. All pages combined to reduce content amount